Bala (2019 film): Plot

 Fuming, Latika storms into Bala's home the day after his wedding and shouts at him.
 She says she is not ashamed of her skin and warns him not to interfere in her life anymore.
 Pari hears this, discovers Bala's baldness, and walks out on him.
 Bala is dejected.
 Bala visits her to talk it over.
 Pari reveals that she was blessed with good looks but not much else.
 She knew she was a below-average student and thus could not enter any other profession besides modeling.
 Her looks are all she has: they are the source of the attention she's received all her life and the source of her livelihood.
 He later receives a court notice: Pari wants the marriage annulled.

-Latika apologizes to Bala, as her outburst broke his marriage.
+Latika apologizes to Bala, as her outburst breaks his marriage.
 Bala engages her as his lawyer and the court case begins.
 Latika cross-examines Pari, who accepts she married Bala because of his wits and charm.
 She also accepts that Bala did not mislead or defraud her but points out that Bala was not forthcoming about his baldness, claiming that if he isn't comfortable with himself, he can't sustain anyone else.
 Pari’s lawyer moves that Pari has a right to want to annul the marriage regardless.
 Bala interrupts the proceedings and agrees that Pari does have that right and the judge orders such.
 When Latika questions him later, Bala explains that the law cannot compel anyone to love another, and a half-hearted marriage will not work anyway.

 Later, during one of his fair-cream sales events, Bala realizes that beauty is merely skin-deep.
 He publicly sheds his wig to show that self-love is important irrespective of appearance.
 He also realizes that he has fallen in love with Latika and runs to propose to her but sees that Rohan and his family have come to finalize the wedding.
-He proposes to Latika, but is disheartened when she rejects his proposal, though they are able to resume their friendship.
+He proposes to Latika but is disheartened when she rejects his proposal, though they are able to resume their friendship.

 The film ends with Bala, now at peace with his baldness, doing a new comedy routine about skin-deep beauty and the meaning of life.